-Herdman and McMillan-Capehart’s research results also imply that diversity programs undertaken for the “wrong” reasons (e.g., to emulate competitors and give the illusion that the organization cares about diversity) likely will not work.
-Organizations that initiate diversity programs and “practice what they preach,” on the other hand, are likely to strengthen their diversity climate and may improve other organizational-level outcomes as well.
+The research results also imply that diversity programs undertaken for the wrong reasons (e.g., to emulate competitors and give the illusion that the organization cares about diversity) likely will not work.
+On the other hand, organizations that initiate diversity programs and practice what they preach are likely to strengthen their diversity climate and improve other organizational-level outcomes as well.